Scope and Definitions - 1.1

 FOR-1998-04-27-455 § 1.3.

-Prescription is usually for a patient/study subject and a requisition for storage.
+Prescription is usually for a patient/study participant and a requisition for storage.

 Serious Adverse Event/Serious Adverse ReactionAlvorlig uønsket